The Equality of Men and Women

 Release sets someone free to follow what God has prepared for them = “If God has called you to do that then I will help all that I can.”

-Ephesians 5 has more about this.
+Ephesians 5 (see Points 27 to 32) has more about this.

 10. God's questions were designed to draw Adam (and Eve) out, to give them an open atmosphere to clear the air and bring healing.